oscarroyo4/Split-Screen-Personal-Research/docs/README.md

 Depending of the game, we don't need to implement a split screen, we can take an alternative that fulfills the function we need.
 Here are some alternatives and their advantages and disadvantages.

 **The screen blocks the player if he tries to pass it.**
 This is the tipically option that developers do when they don't want to imlement a split screen.
-Games like *Wizard of Legends* or "Unravel" want the players to stay together, blocking the option to separate.
+Games like *Wizard of Legends* or *Unravel* want the players to stay together, blocking the option to separate.

 **Players can move off the screen.**
 This is a terrible option.
 The players can go off the screen and they can not see where they are.
 Practically no game uses this option.